By Erik Berge | Senior Wealth Strategist, Citizens Private Wealth

 Regardless of tax law changes, you should review and update your estate plan regularly to reflect your current situation.
 By continually adapting your estate planning strategy to your circumstances and the tax law environment, you can pass down assets according to your wishes while maximizing what you leave behind to the people and causes you care about.

-Potential changes in tax laws underscore why estate planning is a dynamic process that requires periodic reassessments.
+The passage of the OBBBA underscores why estate planning is a dynamic process that requires periodic reassessments.
 To ensure your plan evolves with the environment and your own situation, regularly review and update your estate plan to account for changes in personal circumstances, tax laws and shifting business or family dynamics.

 You should also integrate estate planning into a broader financial strategy that includes wealth preservation, risk management and tax efficiency.

-How can you be prepared for potential changes in 2026?
 First, determine where you are in your estate planning process and then make adjustments accordingly.

 The following documents are essential components of any estate plan.